On the edge of the Atlantic Ocean, we find La Rochelle, a beautiful French town.

-The vineyards of the cognac are spread over 3 departments, which are La Charente, the Charente-Maritime, and the Deux-Sévres.
+The cognac vineyards are spread over 3 departments: La Charente, the Charente-Maritime, and the Deux-Sévres.

 Chateau Royal de Cognac is where Baron Otard’s barrels have been since 1775.

-Cognac Camus, since 1863 they manufacture well-known cognacs, have a visiting circuit.
+Cognac Camus, since 1863 they manufacture well-known cognacs and has a visiting circuit.
 It’s been a family business for five generations.